onap/dmaap-datarouter/docs/delivery.rst

 Delivery
 ==============

-Data Router is comprised of a datarouter-provisioning container, a datarouter-node container and a mariadb container.
+Below is a diagram of the DMaaP Data Router project docker containers and the connections between them.

 .. blockdiag::